 The budgeting loans are intended to assist with providing money for essential needs, such as household items, clothes and footwear, removal costs and advance rent payment when moving into new accommodation, home maintenance expenditure, maternity and funeral payments, and expenses related to getting and starting a new job.
 They are managed through the Department of Work and Pensions.
 Applicants need to fulfil several conditions to qualify for a loan under the scheme.
 They have to be in receipt of a certain income-related benefits (such as Income Support, Jobseeker’s Allowance, Pension Credit) for a duration of at least 26 weeks and to have less than £1000 in savings (jointly with their partner, if there is one).
-Prospective applicants can call the Social Fund contact number for further information if they are in doubt about any of the requirements.
+Prospective applicants can call the Social Fund Contact Number (for call connections) for further information if they are in doubt about any of the requirements.

 Although the credit facility operates under alleviated rules, the payments are not automatic and the applications are subject to assessment.
 This takes into account the particular situation and whether it falls within the scope of the provision, the available savings, previous budgeting loans taken under the Social Fund, and the ability of the applicant to return the money.
 The loan is tax and interest-free.
 If given, it does not affect other benefits which the applicant will continue to receive routinely as before.